Tom Brown (police officer): Early career

 Thomas Archibald Brown was born in a coal mining region of West Virginia, into a Baptist family of mixed German- and Scotch Irish descent.
 At Brown was too tall to work in the mines, so he worked as conductor for the Great Northern Railroad before settling in Saint Paul, Minnesota, in 1910.
 He worked at various jobs before joining the Saint Paul Police Department (SPPD) as a traffic patrolman in 1914.

 Brown quickly learned how to use his authority as a police officer to engage in corrupt activities, committing extortion and many other crimes.
 Although he was careful to never to accept a bribe in front of eyewitnesses, in conversations with his brother-in-law, George Rafferty, he boasted that seeking bribes for a Saint Paul cop was easy: "Go into taverns with your hand out."
 In 1919, Thomas A. Brown was promoted to Detective.

 As a detective, Brown achieved local fame after killing Edwin Rust, an escaped murderer, in a gunfight.
 He was appointed to the SPPD's "Purity Squad", assigned to identify and close down illegal casinos, speakeasies, and brothels.
 He quickly learned to build contacts with the criminals who ran these establishments and extorted protection money from them in return for advance warnings of raids.
 In 1926, during the height of Prohibition, Brown was arrested for stealing a large quantity of alcohol that had been confiscated in a raid.
 The same year he was suspended for thirty days after a federal judge ordered him extradited to Ohio to face charges of conspiracy and liquor smuggling.
 He was subsequently reinstated.

 The Purity Squad became notorious for its repeated failure to find any illegal activity during raids, and a board of inquiry investigating the matter was prepared to dismiss Brown.
-The dismissal was suddenly withdrawn, however, probably due to pressure from corrupt politicians with links to local crime bosses, particularly Leon Gleckman, who was often termed the "Al Capone of St. Paul".
+The dismissal was withdrawn.